 If you’re afraid to talk to your boss, you are in good company.
 I don’t mean just saying hello or telling them about something you’re working on.
-I mean letting them know your needs and concerns — or finding out what they really expect of you.
+I mean real one-on-one communication.
+Letting them know your true needs and concerns — and finding out what they expect of you.

 You might be surprised how many people feel shy or uncomfortable about having an honest discussion with their boss.
 Maybe your boss scares you.
 Or maybe you’re just afraid to talk to people in authority in general.

 Reasons you might be afraid to talk to your boss